abhisheks008/DL-Simplified/Portuguese Meals Classification/model/README.md

 **DESCRIPTION**

-The dataset contains images of 23 different types of meals.
-There are 200 - 500 images of each type.
+The dataset contains images of 23 different types of food.
+There are 100 - 500 images of each type.
 The task is to classify the images by using a deep learning architecture.

 **WHAT I HAD DONE**